-Creatinine is an indicator for renal diseases, which are potential confounders of SMRP.^{5,22} A decreased glomerular filtration rate (GFR) correlated with increased SMRP values in a number of MM patients22 and with raised CYFRA21-1 levels in patients without evidence of neoplasia.23 Here we show that raised SMRP and CYFRA21-1 levels are indeed correlated with increased creatinine levels
+Creatinine is an indicator for renal diseases, which are potential confounders of SMRP.5,22 A decreased glomerular filtration rate (GFR) correlated with increased SMRP and CYFRA21-1 levels in patients without evidence of neoplasia.^{22,23} Here we show that raised SMRP and CYFRA21-1 levels are indeed correlated with increased creatinine levels supporting the observation that renal failure could lead to

 Table 2.
 Analysis of potential factors influencing SMRP, CA125, and CYFRA21-1 levels in serum.
-Values of $\exp(\beta) > 1.00$ indicate a positive association between analyzed factor and marker, values <1.00 a negative association.
+Values of $exp(\beta) > 1.00$ indicate a positive association between analyzed factor and marker, values <1.00 a negative association.
 Significant changes are marked in bold.